mohitjain/mohitjain/_posts/2012-10-24-adding-polymorphic-image-styles-using-paperclip.md

 {% endhighlight %}
 So this piece of small code will resize you images based upon the model it belongs to.
 If that image belongs to product then “thumb” will be resize in the format of 300>, else it will be 200.
 Medium style will be always 500> i.e. independent of model it belongs to.
 Pretty nice and simple.

-Now from previous learning of image optimization i.e. [How to add cache-control, expires headers to images (Content) served by S3][1] and [Save image as progressive image using paperclip and imageMagick][2], here is the final piece of code.
+Now from previous learning of image optimization i.e. [How to add cache-control, expires headers to images (Content) served by S3][1] and [Save image as the progressive image using paperclip and imageMagick][2], here is the final piece of code.

  [1]: http://www.codebeerstartups.com/how-to-add-cache-control-expires-headers-to-images-content-served-by-s3/